kanno-soe/kanno-soe/Exposition/Theory.md

 The two error cells occupy one diagonal; the other diagonal is the rule obeyed.

 **Collapse**, written `><`, is premature fusion under act-time diagnosis; **freeze**, written `||`, is a useful separation reified as a floor-claim.
-These are expository operators, not Lean syntax.
 “There is no time, no being, and no Resonance” is a collapse when offered where a response is occurring.
 A flowing time-container, substantial Being, stored shō, or self-existing Resonance is the corresponding kind of freeze.

-An **utterance** here is not a sentence-shape in isolation.
-It is content carried by a resonance, with the call it answers and the tier at which it is offered.
-The taxonomy (in the section below) grades that offer, not the words alone: ordinary narration offered conventionally at act-time is declined as no error; the same words offered as ultimate furniture can freeze, while a denial offered as live diagnosis can collapse.
+An **utterance** isn’t a sentence-shape in isolation but its content carried by a resonance, with the call it answers and the tier at which it’s offered.
+The taxonomy in the section below checks the offer not the words alone.
+Ordinary narration offered conventionally at act-time is no error; the same words offered as ultimate furniture can freeze, while a denial offered as live diagnosis can collapse.

 ## A taxonomy of error